 Based on the results of the linearity test the value of Sig is known whilst deviation from Linearity of 0.579.
 Because of the value of Sig.
-0.579 > 0.05, it can be concluded that Ho is rejected and Ha is accepted, meaning that there is a linear relationship between variables of metacognitive abilities and variables. learning outcome Students' metacognitive abilities consist of metacognitive knowledge and metacognitive skills.
+0.579> 0.05, it can be concluded that Ho is rejected and Ha is accepted, meaning that there is a linear relationship between variables metacognitive abilities and learning outcome variables.
+Students' metacognitive abilities consist of metacognitive knowledge metacognitive skills.
 Indicators of metacognitive knowledge include declarative, procedural, and conditional knowledge and indicators of metacognitive skills include planning, managing information, monitoring, and evaluation.